What does plant-based mean?

 Every food purchase is a vote for how animals should be raised, and we as consumers have the power to show there is no market for farm animal cruelty.
 By opting to buy more plant-based foods, you’re increasing the demand for such products and reducing the demand for factory-farmed animal products.
 Eating more plant-based foods can decrease the number of animals raised on factory farms each year, ultimately reducing farm animal suffering.
-In fact, just one person replacing meat one day a week saves 40 animals per year!
-[PDF]
+In fact, if everyone stopped eating meat even one day a week it would save billions of animals from being factory farmed.

 Plus, incorporating more plant-based foods into your diet can improve your own health, reducing the incidence of health issues like heart disease and hypertension.

 Good news!
 There are tons of simple and nutritious whole foods like fruits, vegetables, nuts and grains that you can incorporate into your diet.
 Some plant-based staples include:

 Legumes: Lentils and beans (chickpeas, black beans, kidney beans)—these staples are packed with protein!